 - South Carolina

-State laws are changed and amended regularly, so some of these states may change in time to no longer allow a step-down provision or their courts may rule against it in some cases according to how the judges interpret state laws.
-To see if your state allows a step-down provision to lower the limits of a permissive user contact your state's insurance regulator.
+State laws are changed and amended regularly, so some of these states may change in time to no longer allow a step-down provision, or their courts may rule against it in some cases according to how the judges interpret state laws.
+To see if your state allows a step-down provision to lower the limits of a permissive user contact your state’s insurance regulator.

 Some states specifically do not allow a step-down provision.
-For instance, in Illinois Statute 215 ILCS 5/143.13a states:
+For instance, Illinois Statute 215 ILCS 5/143.13a states:

 Any policy of private passenger automobile insurance must provide the same limits of bodily injury liability, property damage liability, uninsured and underinsured motorist bodily injury, and medical payments coverage to all persons insured under that policy, whether or not an insured person is a named insured or permissive user under the policy.
 If the policy insures more than one private passenger automobile, the limits available to the permissive user shall be the limits associated with the vehicle used by the permissive user when the loss occurs.

-We contacted the California Department of Insurance (DOI) to help explain how this works in CA. They stated that the California Insurance Code, under section 11580.1 (D) Statutory Exceptions to Coverage of Permissive Users, allows the insurance company to include a limitation on permissive user coverage to the state's minimum liability limits (i.e. $15,000 for bodily injury liability coverages) even though the named insured's coverage is greater.
+California Insurance Code, under section 11580.1 (D) Statutory Exceptions to Coverage of Permissive Users, allows the insurance company to include a limitation on permissive user coverage to the state’s minimum liability limits (i.e. $15,000 for bodily injury liability coverages) even though the named insured’s coverage is greater.

-The California insurance code does not require the insurer to limit the coverage; therefore companies may vary on whether they limit the liability coverages to state minimum.
+The California insurance code does not require the insurer to limit the coverage; therefore companies may vary on whether they limit the liability coverages to the state minimum.
 The DOI said that there is policy wording and location of disclosure in the policy requirements for the limitation to be enforceable.

 - Restricted coverage for permissive users is an optional reduction in coverage in return for a premium credit.
-The restricted coverage option reduces the Bodily Injury/Property Damage limits in the policy declarations to Financial Responsibility limits when the insured vehicle is operated by someone other than the named insured, a relative, an agent, or an employee of the named insured in the scope of his employment.
+The restricted coverage option reduces the bodily Injury/property damage limits in the policy declarations to financial responsibility limits when the insured vehicle is operated by someone other than the named insured, a relative, an agent, or an employee of the named insured in the scope of his employment.
 Coverage for the named insured, a relative, an agent, or an employee of the named insured in the scope of employment remains at policy limits.

 - The named insured must request restricted coverage for permissive users in writing or by contacting the service center.

-If an auto insurance company has the clause to lower your liability limits, then they may also offer a "buy back" type of coverage for an additional charge.
+If an auto insurance company has the clause to lower your liability limits, they may also offer a “buy back” coverage for an additional charge.
 For companies that do not enforce this limitation, the same limits chosen by the insured would extend to a loss in which a permissive user operated the vehicle, as we explained above.